dgleba/rail263/README.md

 My project is:
 github.com/dgleba/rails-template-dg1 -  locally I called it railt251b

-I then edited it so I could understand it better.
-I removed some items I am not using right now.

 I then copied it here and it is my template with example app.

 ## Documentation from Manuelvanrijn